- Page Count: 449

 The plot definitely is something I would absolutely adore… if it were better executed.
 It was still really fun, but definitely got frustrating at times.
 The whole story somehow managed to simultaneously speed through everything AND drag.
 There was just a lot more telling than actually doing… even the action scenes were somehow boring and unclear.
 I wasn’t totally certain what was going on half of the time and the characters themselves were hard to pin down.

-So that was kind of frustrating because I would normally love every bit of this story!
-Despite all of my complaints, there were some fun bits.
+So that was kind of frustrating BUT I still really, really liked the idea of this story.
+And despite all of my complaints, there were some fun bits.
 I liked most of the characters, the setting, and a lot of the awesome elements like PRINCES & MAGES AT AN 1800s ENGLISH BOARDING SCHOOL.
 And I’m glad I stuck with it because the last 20% was infinitely better than the rest.
 Hopefully this was just a rough setup for an awesome trilogy?